Capture of Alexandria (1798): Battle

-On the night of 2 July 1798, 7,000 French troops landed in Marabout cove at 13 of the city.
-Without waiting for artillery or cavalry whose swell delayed the landing, Napoleon marched at night on the city at the head of 4,000-5,000 men.

-The French attempt at talks is greeted by a shootout.
-Faced with the very poor state of the fortifications, Napoleon decided to order the assault without waiting for the artillery.

 The French are divided into three columns.
 On the left, Menou attacks the “triangular fort” and receives seven wounds.
 Kléber in the center and Louis André Bon on the right attack the city gates.
 Kléber received a bullet in the forehead but was only wounded and after a fairly sharp shootout in the city, the French took control of Alexandria.
 During the battle, angered from being shot at by local civilians, French troops engaged in several atrocities against civilian residents of Alexandria.
 After being shot at from one of the city's mosques, the French entered the mosque and bayonetted anyone they found inside.

 Aftermath

 After the capture of the city, the French expeditionary force benefited from a base of operations.
 However, the state of disrepair of the city as well as the desert aspect of the surrounding area pushed the French army to move quickly inland.
 While he marched towards the Nile, Napoleon left in Alexandria a garrison of 2,000 men under the orders of Kléber, who was convalescing, while Menou took command of Rosetta.